-Three buttons appear above the page:
+Up to 4 buttons appear above the page:

-- Database Download, available to Super Administrators only, opens the page for viewing the status of Master Database downloads, or initiating a download (see Review Master Database download status, page 265). - Customize, available to Super Administrators only, opens a page where you can change which charts appear on the page (see Customizing the Today page, page 24). - Print, available to all administrators, opens a secondary window with a printable version of the charts displayed on the Today page.
-Use browser options to print this page, which omits all the navigation options found in the main Websense Manager window.
+- ◆ Database Download, available to Super Administrators only, opens the page for viewing the status of Master Database downloads, or initiating a download (see Review Master Database download status, page 312). - (Websense Web Security Gateway Anywhere) Hybrid Service Status, available to Super Administrators only, shows the results of recent attempts by on-premises components to communicate with hybrid filtering (see Monitor communication with the hybrid service, page 176). - Customize, available to Super Administrators only, opens a page where you can change which charts appear on the page (see Customizing the Today page, page 24). - Print, available to all administrators, opens a secondary window with a printerfriendly version of the charts displayed on the Today page.
+Use browser options to print the page.